Keyman Insurance Quotes And Key Person Policies 2026

 - 24/7 access to a GP or medical professional

-- Rewards and discounts that can redeem in shops for leading a healthy lifestyle
+- Rewards and discounts that can be redeemed in shops for leading a healthy lifestyle

 Other Related Insurance

 Key person insurance is a business protection cover.
-Other types of protection that may be a consideration to protect your company include shareholder protection, business loan protection, and life insurance.
+Other types of protection that may be considered to protect your company include shareholder protection, business loan protection, and life insurance.

 Shareholder protection

-Cover to provide a cash lump sum for a surviving shareholder to buy the shares of the deceased shareholder, allowing the remaining shareholder to retain control of the company.
+Cover to provide a cash lump sum for a surviving shareholder to buy the deceased shareholder’s shares, allowing the remaining shareholder to retain control of the company.

 Business loan protection